 Absorbent material and spill response kits and trailers are available at the facility.
 Operating personnel were aware of appropriate spill management requirements when interviewed.
+One spill response container was inspected during the audit and found to contain the stated items.

 There is a surface water sampling programme which includes sampling Lake Cowal waters.
-Due to prevailing dry Lake conditions, no sampling has been undertaken to date.
 There are groundwater monitoring observation bore holes across the site.
 These are sampled quarterly.
 There are no known groundwater problems associated with the facility.